-I want to be clear that high FODMAP foods do not cause IBS but can make symptoms worse so going on a low FODMAP diet is one way you can potentially calm down the inflammation in your gut decreasing your amount and severity of IBS flare ups.
+I want to be clear that high FODMAP foods do not cause IBS but can make symptoms worse, so going on a low FODMAP diet is one way you can potentially calm down the inflammation in your gut decreasing your amount and severity of IBS flare ups.

 DOES IT WORK?

 There is some pretty solid randomized, controlled trials (aka: research) that does find that restricting foods containing FODMAPs can improve overall IBS symptoms (abdominal pain, bloating) and quality of life.
 I have also spoken to many digestively compromised tribe members who have found great relief from following a low FODMAP diet.
 I have also spoken to many who found absolutely no difference to their symptoms when following this diet.
 This goes to show just how unique our bellies and bodies truly are.

-The mistake commonly made is that sometimes people will go on a very strict low FODMAP diet find lots of symptom relief and stay on it long term without trying to reintroduce any foods or gut healing protocols.
+The mistake commonly made is that sometimes people will go on a very strict low FODMAP diet, find lots of symptom relief and stay on it long term without trying to reintroduce any foods or gut healing protocols.
 This means that in order to keep you digestive issues in check you need to be on this restrictive diet forever.

 I don’t know about you, but that’s simply not ok with me.